Last Updated on November 24, 2020 by Oddmund Groette

-In december 2010 I moved permanently to Latvia.
+In December 2010 I moved permanently to Latvia.
 Now I am the lucky owner of a very nice house and garden just outside Riga for 1/5 of the price compared to Oslo (where I moved from), and I can enjoy the very nice summers in the garden or in Jurmala.
 (I admit that the winters are better in Norway, though).
-Why did I end up in a tiny country with declining population and financial crisis?
+Why did I end up in a tiny country with a declining population and financial crisis?

-For one simple reason: because my fiancee is latvian and she works in Riga.
+For one simple reason: because my fiancee is Latvian and she works in Riga.
 However, I had been thinking about moving a long time before that, but family and friends held me back.
 Looking back, I should have moved earlier.
-Therefore my advice to independent traders with a well funded bank account: go out and explore the world!
+Therefore my advice to independent traders with a well-funded bank account: go out and explore the world!
 There are so many advantages and things to learn.

 I always wonder why not more traders move to Eastern Europe (EE) from Western Europe (WE).
 Of course, one can just as well move to Asia or South America, but EE is just 1-3 hours away on a plane.

 - To make for example 3000 USD in Norway you will have a comparatively low salary compared to the average.
 Do you have that salary in Latvia or Ukraine for example, you are way above the average.
 Let’s face it: It is a lot easier to make 3000 USD than 10 000 USD.
-The possibility for survival is higher.
+The possibility of survival is higher.
 The clue is to get past the learning stage

 - Taxation is also substantially lower (my experience is that EE traders don’t pay taxes at all.
 By all means, I declare all my income in Latvia and Norway).
-This topic might be tricky and I will cover it an another article later.
+This topic might be tricky and I will cover it in another article later.

 - Learn another language